Martinjoh1/Danforth-Restrooms/README.md

 -DataFromThreeDays- contains data of Date  and time for multiple days is a little unordered

 ## Instructions
-In order to use the project you must open the Pi using the VNC Viewer, then you need to find the file
+In order to use the project you must open the Pi using the VNC Viewer, then you need to find the file.

 ## Errors and Constraints
 - saves data in a text file, and not in an excell file